West Side Park: The second West Side Park (1893–1915)

 West Side Park continued to host semipro and amateur baseball events for a few years.
 It even served as a setting for Buffalo Bill's Wild West, thus converting the entire former ballfield into a different kind of "bull pen".
 The ballpark was torn down in 1920.
 Murphy, who still owned the property, sold the leftover lumber for scrap.
 He sold the property itself to the University of Illinois.
 The site is now occupied by the University of Illinois Medical Center.

 This West Side Park was the only park that witnessed the Cubs as World Series Champions from 1908 to 2016.
 The Cubs won back-to-back titles here in 1907 and 1908.
 In June 1909, a flag-raising ceremony was held, celebrating the Cubs second consecutive World Series.
-Newspaper reporters commented that the crowd seemed less enthused than they had the previous summer, as if they were getting complacent.
+Newspaper reporters commented that the crowd seemed less enthused than they had the previous summer, as if they were getting complacent: "Chicago fans are a peculiar lot...
+When the Cubs raised their title banner last year there were big doings.
+This year it seemed to be an old story."